- Open fire

 Over three floors.
 Three bedrooms: 1 x 2nd floor loft twin with mountain views (original, 4' high beamacross room, best suited for children), 1 x double with mountain views, 1 x twin.
 Bathroom with roll-top bath, basin & WC.
 Shower room with shower, basin & WC.
 Kitchen, arch to dining area inc. Victorian cooking range (can be used as an open fire).
 Sitting room with open fire & slate surround.

 Storage heaters with range in dining room and open fire in sitting room.
 Electric cooker, microwave, fridge/freezer, washing machine, tumble dryer, TV, DVD.
 All fuel & power inc. in rent.
 Bed linen & towels inc. in rent.
 Highchair & stairgate available.
 Parking for 2 cars 10 yards from cottage at end of cul-de-sac.
 Rear garden with small lawn, slate patio area & furniture.
 Sorry, no pets & no smoking.
 Shop 3 mins walk, community owned and run pub 2 mins walk.
 The Grapes Inn and restaurant 2.5 miles.
 Note: Twisty stairway to 2nd floor twin - may not be suitable for elderly or infirm.
+Note: 4pm arrival time.

 - Last minute